bird-house/birdhouse-docs/docs/source/contributing.rst

 Chat-room
 ---------

-If you want to have a quick chat with one of the developers, or just follow the discussions, feel welcome to join the `chat room`_
+If you want to have a quick chat with one of the developers, or just follow the discussions, feel welcome to join the Gitter `chat room`_

 Source code
 -----------